Scrumpis/Scrumpis.github.io/content/_index.md

       title: '🌿 My Research 🧬'
       subtitle: ''
       text: |-
+        I am currently seeking post-doctoral research opportunities, especially those related to rapid adaptation in plants, machine learning with omic data, bioinformatics, and climate change.
+Please reach out if you have a position you think I would be a good fit for.
+Thank you!

         As a graduate research assistant in Dr. Eric Patterson's lab at Michigan State University, I utilize a range of computational approaches for comparative genomics of weedy and non-           weedy plant genomes to understand the adaptive capabilities of weeds.

         In the first chapter of my dissertation, we sequenced, assembled, and annotated chromosome-level genomes for a glyphosate-resistant individual and a glyphosate-susceptible individual of *Eleusine indica* (goosegrass), a significant weed of rice, cotton, and turf.
 We also re-sequenced and generated RNA-seq for eight individuals of each population to observe structural variation surrounding the gene *5-enolpyruvylshikimate-3-phosphate synthase* (*EPSPS*), which produces the target protein of glyphosate.
 We found that in glyphosate-resistant goosegrass, the ~40Kbp surrounding *EPSPS* and a ~30Kbp region located ~1Mbp away from the native location of *EPSPS* are transclocated from their native locations on chromosome three to the subtelomere of chromosome three where they are fused into a 100Kbp unit and subsequently duplicated.
 We believe this unique structural variation results in *EPSPS* being duplicated ~25 times and overexpressed in all glyphosate-resistant indivuals and none of the glyphosate-susceptible individuals.
 We published this work in *Nature Communications* in August 2023, just in time for my comprehensive exam 😁

-        I am currently conducting comparative genomics analyses to observe structural variation within the *Chenopodium* genus.
-There are several crop, weed, and wild plants within this genus with publicly available genomic resources, including a chromosome-level genome our group (the International Weed Genomics Consortium) produced for this project.

-        Additionally, I enjoy producing computational tools from my work with the aim of making computational analysis more approachable for non-computational biologists.
+        For the second chapter of my dissertation, I am conducting comparative genomics analyses to observe genomic patterns of adaptation and domestication within the *Chenopodium* genus.
+There are several crop, weed, and wild plants of varying ploidy within this genus with publicly available genomic resources, making *Chenopodium* an ideal genus for comparative genomics.
+So far, we (the International Weed Genomics Consortium) have produced an annotated chromosome-level genome for *Chenopodium album*, an economically-significant cosmopolitan allohexaploid weed.
+We used this genome with other *Chenopodium* genomes to reveal subgenomic evolutionary relationships through synteny and phylogeny, gene divergence and conservation with dN/dS and enrichment, and unique and shared segmental duplications among species.
+This work is nearing completion, forming an story about rapid adaptation in agronomic weeds and resulting in new computational pipelines to make such analyses more approachable for non-computational biologists.

+        The third chapter of my dissertation will use our previously developed pipelines and a transfer learning approach with adapted publicly-available deep learning models with over 60 chromosome-level genomes from many weed species produced by our group and just as many genomes of related non-weeds to analyze broad patterns related to rapid adapation in weeds.
+I am very excited about this project and will make sure to release an update once the project nears the preprint phase.

         Please reach out if you would like to collaborate!

     design:
       columns: '1'
 #  - block: collection